(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

 \item[$\diamond$] \textbf{ALP-DM coupling}: Cosmological bounds constrain the ALP-DM coupling $g_\chi$ and we show the results in the left panel of Fig.~\ref{fig:constraints}.
 In particular data from BBN and Planck on $\Delta N_{\text{eff}}$ impose strong limits on $m_\chi$, with~\cite{Sabti_2020} finding $m_\chi \lesssim 10$\,MeV at $2\sigma$ confidence level (CL) for Dirac DM particle.
 The excluded region is represented by the gray shaded region.
 The CMB provides additional constraints, as DM annihilations inject energy into the plasma~\cite{Peebles:2000pn, Chen:2003gz, PhysRevD.72.023508}.
 For the positron annihilation channel, we adopt the stringent bounds from~\cite{PhysRevD.93.023527} and the exclusion is shown as a red shaded region.
 Other constraints arise from the perturbative unitarity limit (black shaded region), $g_\chi < \sqrt{8\pi/3}$~\cite{Cornella_2020}, and DM self-interactions (SI) (green shaded region), which impose \(g_\chi \lesssim 0.21 \left( {m_\chi}/{\text{MeV}} \right)^{3/4}\)~\cite{PhysRevD.87.115007, Spergel_2000}.

 \item[$\diamond$] \textbf{ALP-electron coupling}: ALPs that couple to electrons at tree-level face various constraints discussed extensively in the literature~\cite{ALPBoundGen1, ALPBoundGen2, ALPBoundGen5, SNBound, BBNALP1, BBNALP2, BeamDumpE137-1, BeamDumpE137-2}.
 In the parameter space of interest, the most stringent limits arise from supernova observations, including constraints from excessive cooling and the absence of gamma-ray bursts associated with ALP decay~\cite{SNBound}.
 Additional constraints are provided by beam dump experiments~\cite{BeamDumpE137-1, BeamDumpE137-2}.
 When these constraints are combined, for ALP masses in the MeV to tens of MeV range, the allowed window for the electron coupling is $10^{-11} \lesssim g_e \lesssim 10^{-9}$, implying that \(g_e \ll g_\chi\).
-As mentioned above, within this range of couplings, we find: $i)$ DM annihilation via off-shell ALP mediation is entirely negligible, and $ii)$ the ALP mean-free path is smaller than the parsec scale, ensuring an effectively instantaneous $e^\pm$ injection for the 511 keV line signal.
+A recent study on supernova production of ALPs~\cite{Fiorillo:2025sln} has updated these bounds, demonstrating that this window is now closed by constraints from energy deposition in supernovae.
+The analysis now restricts the electron coupling to $g_e \lesssim 5\times 10^{-13}$ for ALP masses in the MeV to tens of MeV range.
+Within this more constrained range of couplings, we find: \textit{i)} DM annihilation via off-shell ALP mediation is entirely negligible, and \textit{ii)} the ALP mean-free path is smaller than the parsec scale, ensuring an effectively instantaneous $e^\pm$ injection for the 511 keV line signal. and \textit{ii)} the ALP mean free path is smaller than the parsec scale, ensuring an effectively instantaneous $e^\pm$ injection for the 511~keV line signal.
+Indeed, in the relevant parameter space the average ALP mean free path is $\lambda_a = \beta_a \gamma_a \, \Gamma_a^{-1}$, with $\Gamma_a \propto g_e^2 m_a$.
+For $g_e \simeq 10^{-14}$ and $m_a \sim \mathcal{O}(\mathrm{MeV})$, this corresponds to $\lambda_a \lesssim 1~\mathrm{pc}$.
+However, we note that with such a small couplings, the ALP lifetime is long enough to have an impact in the early early Universe cosmology, in particular for BBN.
+While a thorough study of this issue is beyond the scope of the current letter, it represents an important topic for future work. \end{itemize}